Digibear-io/mush-format/README.md

 // This line won't render
 &command.cmd #123 = $things:
   @pemit %#=And Stuff. // this line will be added to the first.

+- // A single dash on a line makes an extra return in
+  // the compressed code

+@@ This comment will appear in the compressed code.
+@@ Great for leaving notes in your final compressed code block!
 ```

 Translates to:

 ```
 &command.cmd #123=$things: @pemit %#=And Stuff

+@@ This comment will appear in the compressed code.
+@@ Great for leaving notes in your final compressed code block!
 ```

 ## Meta Tags